Bear at Saint Louis Zoo escapes, prompting lockdown

 This is not the first time Ben has escaped his enclosure this month.
 The bear briefly got out on Feb.
 8 for about an hour and a half.

-The last time this happened zoo officials did not suspect human fault or tampering was involved in the escape.
-Rather, this was a Goldilocks-esque case of Ben toying on the steel mash surrounding his outdoor habitat at just the right spot, causing a cable to give way and allowing Ben to make his way out.
+The last time this happened, zoo officials did not suspect human fault or tampering was involved in the escape, but rather a Goldilocks-esque case of Ben toying on the steel mash surrounding his outdoor habitat at just the right spot, causing a cable to give way and allowing Ben to make his way out.

 Ben was born approximately three years ago at the Queens Zoo and was transferred to the Saint Louis Zoo in July 2021 as part of the Association of Zoos and Aquariums’ Andean Bear Species Survival Plan (SSP).